varabyte/kobweb/README.md

       below, we'd definitely love to hear from you.
 It's still a good time if you'd want to have a voice in the direction of this project.
 * a Kotlin developer who wants to write a small web app or create a new blog from scratch:
-    * **Worth a shot!** I think if you evaluate Kobweb at this point, you'll find a lot to like.
+    * **Probably!** I hope if you evaluate Kobweb at this point, you'll find a lot to like.
 You can get in touch with us at our Discord if you try it and have questions or run into missing features.
 * someone who already has an existing project in progress and wants to integrate Kobweb into it:
     * **Maybe not?** Depending on how much work you've done, it may not be a trivial refactor.
 You can review [this earlier section ▲](#adding-kobweb-to-an-existing-project) if you want to try anyway.
 * a company:
-    * **Probably not?** I'm assuming a company is more risk-averse even to Compose HTML, which Kobweb is building on top of.
-If you *were* considering Compose HTML, however, Kobweb may be worth a look.
+  * **Probably not?** I'm assuming most companies are so risk-averse they would not even use Compose HTML, which Kobweb is built on top of.
+If you *were* considering Compose HTML, however, Kobweb is worth a look.

 On the fence but not sure?
 Connect with us, and I'd be happy to help you assess your situation.